Azure/azure-quickstart-templates/101-AAD-DomainServices/README.md

 ### Pre Deployment Step

-Before proceeding to deployment of the AADDS template, we need to perform following steps.
+Before proceeding to the deployment of the AADDS template, we need to perform the following steps.

-**Note:** You can perform these steps through portal as well.
+**Note:** You can perform these steps through the Azure portal as well.

 #### 1. Install the required Powershell modules